viktorlarsson/viktorlarsson/README.md

 ### Hi there 👋

 Viktor Sarström, 34 years old based in Gothenburg and currently working at @afry.
 I'm that full-stack employees that everyone is looking for.
 I've been working with computers since I was born and I will probably die in front of one.
-I love breaking down walls at companies and building digital solutions in close collaboration after they are down.
+I love breaking down walls at companies and building digital solutions in close collaboration with the entire team after they are down.

 Inequality in this business is a fact and we need to change this together.

 - 16 years of experience
 - Team lead